sueda/fbx-extract/README.md

 1 0 EULER_XYZ newVegas:Pelvis
 ```

-4. `_binding_pose_local.txt` contains the Euler angle of local transformation for each joint of binding pose.
+4. `_binding_pose_local.txt` contains the Euler angle of local transformation for each joint of the binding pose.
   - It has the same format as the `_skel_local.txt` file.

 ```